The Joy of New Life

-Naturally delivered in the home, with three wonderfully dedicated midwives in attendance, the sheer exhilaration of hearing that little girl’s first cries cannot be compared with any other experience.
+It was a textbook birth, naturally delivered in the home, with father and three dedicated midwives in attendance.
+The sheer exhilaration of hearing that little girl’s first cries cannot be compared with any other experience.
 The joy in the eyes of the mother upon receiving that tiny squirming bundle of life into her arms after the dedicated care and nourishment in the womb for nine long months is a wonder to behold.

-Having spent most of my life disproving the theory of evolution and collecting the overwhelming evidence proving the existence of Almighty God, all of this academic proof seems superfluous after having viewed, yet once again, the miracle of human birth.
+Having spent most of my life disproving the theory of evolution and collecting the overwhelming evidence of the existence of Almighty God, all of this academic proof seems superfluous after having viewed, yet again, the miracle of human birth.

-True, these are but animals, yet with a tremendous capacity to learn behavioral characteristics and habit patterns based on training via the process of stimulus-response.
+These animals possess a tremendous capacity to learn behaviors and habits through training.
 But though they have an excellent brain, they have no mind.
 Animals cannot conceptualize, they cannot convert symbols into language, they cannot think, dream, envision, create.
-At the physical level, only the human mind is capable of such power.
+At the physical level, only the human mind possesses such power.

-Thus it is that the birth of a new human being is a wonder far and above that of the animal, possessing a potential so vast, if we were only to comprehend it, that it is capable of achieving anything that it can imagine (Genesis 11:6).
+That is why the birth of a new human being is a wonder far and above that of the animal, possessing a potential so vast, if we were only to comprehend it, that it is capable of achieving anything it can imagine (Genesis 11:6).